iwasahighwayman/my-white-whale/README.md

 Determining the optimal diameter of the wire, called the "gage", specifically "American wire gage" (AWG), is part science and part art.

-The smaller the gage, the larger the wire diameter, and the lower power loss due to the wire.
+The smaller the gage number, the larger the wire diameter, and the lower power loss due to the wire.

 But as the gage size increases, the wire gets more expensive and more stiff and difficult to handle.